 Here's the recipe!

-- In a 200 degree oven, fishing drying bread out for 15-20 minutes while you prepare the rest of the ingredients.
+- In a 200 degree oven, finish drying bread out for 15-20 minutes while you prepare the rest of the ingredients.

 - In a large frying pan over medium heat, melt 1 stick of butter and peanut butter together.
 Add brown sugar and cook until melted.